 - 1 Open a shell and navigate to /opt/wavelink/inforail.

 - 2 Type:

-- ./WLInfoRail24 for linux kernel 2.4
+- ./WLInfoRail for linux kernel 2.4

-- ./WLInfoRail26 for linux kernel 2.6

-NOTE To run as a daemon, append -d to the end of the execute command
+NOTE To run as a daemon, append -d to the end of the execute command.
+Append -t to stop the daemon

 The InfoRail service is running on the system.